 The above command will create a couple of files in that directory.
-The first is install_services<hostname>.bat, so on a machine where the hostname is svrp4master, it will be install_services_svrp4master.bat
+The first is install_services<hostname>.bat, so on a machine where the hostname is svrp4master, it will be install services svrp4master.bat

 Validate the contents of this file and run it if it looks appropriate - this installs the service(s) with appropriate parameters.
+Please note that it is specific to the hostname that you specified inside sdp master config.ini - so it will only run on the correct host server.

-Note that if you have defined multiple instances in sdp_master_config.ini to run on this hostname, then they will all be installed by this .bat file.
+Note that if you have defined multiple instances in sdp_master_config.ini to run on this same hostname, then they will all be installed by this .bat file.